coffeescript6/discuss/README.md

 ### Developer Happiness: Supporting Optional ES2015+ Features

 Features that developers enjoy in ES2015 that are appropriate to implement in CoffeeScript, like `const`, should be implemented as time permits.
 These features should be implemented in a new compiler, assuming we build one; and possibly also in the old compiler too if such an implementation is easy and doesn’t break backward compatibility.
 Any feature implemented in both compilers should have identical syntax.
+See [technical discussion of how to implement a new compiler here](./COMPILER.md).

 ### Modernizing Output

 Lastly, CoffeeScript’s output should be modernized as much as possible.
 Fat arrows should output as fat arrows, destructuring should output as destructuring, etc. But this should be the **last priority**—it makes our source code cleaner, and debugging eventually easier when ES2015 features are supported natively in runtimes, but otherwise ES2015 output has little benefit for developers.
 That said, *new* features, especially ES2015+ ones, should definitely be output as ES2015+ code.

-## A New Compiler

-The current CoffeeScript 1.x compiler is extremely well commented, but it really needs those comments.
-Understanding it will bend your brain into knots.
-The original goal of [CoffeeScript Redux](https://github.com/michaelficarra/CoffeeScriptRedux) was to refactor CoffeeScript’s codebase, not to add new features.

-Don’t underestimate how hard it is to write your own language compiler.
-If it were easy, CoffeeScript Redux would have been finished; as it stands, that project was essentially abandoned a year ago.

-Also don’t underestimate how hard it is to add new features to the CoffeeScript 1.x compiler.
-If that were easy, someone else would’ve added modules and classes to it by now.

-The CoffeeScript community suffers from too many people with a lot of passion but little time to invest in development.
-For that reason, we consider a new-from-scratch compiler to be off the table.
-We’ll just end up with another Redux.

-So we have only two options for starting points for our new compiler:

-* The current CoffeeScript 1.x compiler.
-	* Pros: already supports all existing CoffeeScript code.
-	* Cons: complicated, difficult-to-understand codebase.
-* The CoffeeScript Redux compiler, probably from [this PR](https://github.com/michaelficarra/CoffeeScriptRedux/pull/344).
-	* Pros: better codebase, and the PR already supports many ES2015 features.
-	* Cons: we inherit Redux’s issues and unfinished work, including any incompatibilities with existing CoffeeScript code.

-We have until modules and classes are supported in the current compiler before we need to [choose which compiler to use as a starting point for the next phase](https://github.com/coffeescript6/discuss/issues/25).

-As to where we should put our new compiler and develop it, here are two ideas:

-* Inside the current main [coffee-script repo](https://github.com/jashkenas/coffeescript), especially if we’re updating the old compiler.
-Currently the repo is structured such that the code in `src` is compiled and output into `lib/coffee-script`.
-If we want to avoid merge conflicts with any pending PRs against the repo, we should leave those folders as they are.
-But we could add new folders, for example `source` and `lib/coffeescript`, that contain the new compiler source code and compiled output.
-A flag like `output: 'modern'` would cause the new compiler (i.e. the code in `lib/coffeescript`) to be used instead of the old one.
-Both compilers, modern and legacy, would live on in the same repo.
-Bugfixes and improvements could be submitted against either.
-* In a new “coffeescript” repo, inside the [coffeescript organization](https://github.com/coffeescript).
-We should claim the `coffeescript` name on NPM, and point it to a new repo at [https://github.com/coffeescript/coffeescript](https://github.com/coffeescript/coffeescript).
-This new repo would either be a fork of the original CoffeeScript repo or a migration of the CoffeeScript Redux repo (in order to preserve the old repo’s history of issues and pull requests).
-No opt-in flag would be necessary; by doing `npm install coffeescript` instead of `npm install coffee-script`, developers would be choosing this compiler (though we would need some way to warn them in case they intended to choose `coffee-script`).

 ## Name